ramimK0bir/snake_game_cli/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under a custom Non-Commercial License based on the MIT License.
+See [LICENSE](./LICENSE.txt) for details.

 ---